-General advice/information on the Australian Government response virus can be found here: https://www.health.gov.au/resources/collections/novel-coronavirus-2019-ncov-resources
+General advice/information on the Australian Government response to COVID-19 can be found here: https://www.health.gov.au/health-alerts/covid-19/case-numbers-and-statistics

 In addition to ABF’s 14 day limitation; individual port and maritime safety authorities have extra regulations in place to protect port infrastructure & personnel.
 Although these regulations may vary in each port, generally the following applies throughout the coutnry:

 - Vessels should ensure pre-arrival reporting to port authorities is undertaken at least 12 hours before arrival, in order to allow for Coronavirus risk assessment to take place.